LaurenGrigoryev/School_District_Analysis/README.md

 ### Results

 ## * How is the district summary affected?
 The district summary has a more accurate portrayal of percentage of students passing reading and math, but it showed a slightly lower passing rate.
+For example, the overall passing rate that included scores from Thomas High School ninth graders was about [65.2%]

 ## * How is the school summary affected?
 A summary for Thomas High School is affected by